-www.gulfspillrestoration.noaa.gov/sites/default/files/wp-content/uploads/2011/05/framework-for-early-restoration-04212011.pdf subsequent ROD detailing a specific proposed plan to fund and implement restoration projects across the Gulf with available restoration funds over a 15-year period.
+Restoration projects in the Gulf to address injuries to natural resources caused by the DWH oil spill.6 In accordance with OPA NRDA regulations, in February 2016, the Trustees issued the PDARP/PEIS and subsequent ROD detailing a specific proposed plan to fund and implement restoration projects across the Gulf with available restoration funds over a 15-year period.
 In April 2016, the United States District Court for the Eastern District of Louisiana entered a Consent Decree resolving civil claims by the Trustees against BP arising from the DWH oil spill.
 The PDARP/PEIS sets forth the process for DWH restoration planning to select specific projects for implementation, including outlining programmatic Restoration Goals and Restoration Types (see Figure 5.4-1 of the PDARP/PEIS).
-The PDARP/PEIS also establishes a distributed governance structure that assigns a TIG for each of eight Restoration Areas.8 The FL TIG makes all restoration decisions for the funding allocated to the Florida Restoration Area.
+The PDARP/PEIS also establishes a distributed governance structure that assigns a TIG for each of the eight Restoration Areas.7 The FL TIG makes all restoration decisions for the funding allocated to the Florida Restoration Area.
 The FL TIG comprises Trustees from two state and four federal agencies: the Florida Department of Environmental Protection (FDEP) and the Florida Fish and Wildlife Conservation Commission (FWC); the National Oceanic and Atmospheric Administration (NOAA), U.S. Department of the Interior (DOI), U.S. Department of Agriculture (USDA), and U.S. Environmental Protection Agency (EPA).
 Chapter 7 of the PDARP/PEIS provides detailed information on the Trustees and the TIG governance structure.
-The PDARP/PEIS, ROD, and Consent Decree can be found on the DWH Trustee website.9
+The PDARP/PEIS, ROD, and Consent Decree can be found on the DWH Trustee website.8